uvapl/uva-prog-physics/10 Workshops/10 Week 1/10 Exercises.md

 Variables are useful because they can cut down on the amount of code you have to write.
 In your own `homework1.py`, write a program that prints out the tic-tac-toe board from exercise 1.2, but which uses variables to cut down on the amount of typing you have to do. **Hint**: how many different variables should you need?

-## Exercise 1.4 – Operators/Order of Operation
+## 1.4 Operators/Order of Operation

 Python has the ability to be used as a cheap, 5-dollar calculator.
 In particular, it supports basic mathematical operators `+`, `-`, `*`, `/` as well as the power operator `**` and the modulus operator `%`.